EmployersIndividuals

 Apprentice working hours

-Aside from your set working hours, you’ll typically spend at least one day a week studying toward your apprenticeship qualification.
+In addition to your set working hours, apprenticeships require that you dedicate at least 20% of your working time to training or studying for your qualification.
+In a Multiverse programme, you’ll typically spend at least one day a week studying toward your apprenticeship qualification.

 What else are apprentices entitled to?